nodemcu/nodemcu-firmware/docs/en/flash.md

 - `mode` is `qio` for 512&nbsp;kByte modules and `dio` for 4&nbsp;MByte modules (`qio` might work as well, YMMV).
 - `size` is given in bits.
 Specify `4m` for 512&nbsp;kByte and `32m` for 4&nbsp;MByte.

+Check the [esptool flash modes documentation](https://github.com/themadinventor/esptool#flash-modes) for details and other options.

 ## NodeMCU Flasher
 > A firmware Flash tool for NodeMCU...We are working on next version and will use QT framework.
 It will be cross platform and open-source.